 Introduction Buchner funnel vacuum filtration system is a technique whereby suction is applied to a mixture of liquid and solid.
 It is always ideal whenever there is a need to separate and keep the precipitate safe from a solution by applying the suction technique.

-Buchner funnel vacuum filtration set up requires the following apparatus: filter flask, filter trap, water pump, a gadget that makes the system efficiency is the aspirators-which works on the principle of blocking access into the vacuum when water is passing over as is seen in the water tap system.
-Other equipment used in the assembling of Buchner funnel vacuum filtration apparatus is; the non-reusable filter funnel, and a filtrate receptacle.
+Buchner funnel vacuum filtration set up requires the following apparatus: filter flask, filter trap, water pump, a gadget that makes the system efficient is the aspirators-which works on the principle of blocking access into the vacuum when water is passing over as is seen in the water tap system.
+Other equipment used in the assembling of the Buchner funnel vacuum filtration apparatus is; the non-reusable filter funnel, and a filtrate receptacle.

 Assembling The Apparatus